Debbieliang9/torchMojiBot/sagemaker/README.md

 3. Select "Use an existing endpoint configuration" and choose the endpoint configuration that we just created.
 4. Click "Create endpoint".

-The above steps can also be accomplished via the [Sagemaker API](https://docs.aws.amazon.com/sagemaker/latest/APIReference/Welcome.html).
+All steps above can also be accomplished via the [Sagemaker API](https://docs.aws.amazon.com/sagemaker/latest/APIReference/Welcome.html).